 I was thrilled to have my work included in the book, and curious to see which drawings Alastair would choose include.
-This color page is from Being of the Sun (Harper & Row, 1972), which I co-wrote with Ramon Sender and illustrated and designed myself.
+This color page is from Being of the Sun (Harper & Row, 1973), which I co-wrote with Ramón Sender Barayón and illustrated and designed myself.
 The illustrations on the facing page are from my first book, Living on the Earth (Bookworks, 1970, Random House 1971 and 2000, Gibbs Smith, Publisher, 2003, Echo Point Books and Media, 2021).

 Alastair wrote about Living on the Earth with a waggish smile in his voice.

 I was honored to be in the august company of environmental-activist designers like the folks at Drop City, an early Colorado artists’ commune, whose geodesic domes made of sheet metal recycled from roofs of cars at the wrecking yard became their signature visual.